jatufin/ReframeManager/ReframeManager/docs/ReadMe.txt

 The object of this project is to automate these prosedures and create an intuitive user interface for handling of these files.

+1. Design

+- Target platform: MacOS 10.15 (Catalina) or newer
+- Programming language: Swift
+- GUI framework: SwiftUI
+- Also command line tools should be available
+- Sandboxed: The application should be run from application bundle sandbox, so it cane be distributed safely
+- Minimum configuration: Theres should be minimum amount of configuration settings or files
+- Target: Directories.
+The application opens and manages directories, not signle video files or file groups

+1.1.
+Default directories and their acronyms from this on:

+Working directory: CWD
+Default: ~/Documents

+Player bundle: Playerdir
+Default: ~/Library/Containers/com.gopro.GoPro-Player/Data/Library/Application Support$

+If application is run sandboxed, these directories must be opened by user with a file dialog.
+The access rights will be valid until the application is shut down.

+1.2.
+Data structure:

+The application reads all the file names and properties and creates internal data structure based from their names, sizes and time stamps.
+Only files with THM, 360, LRV or reframe extensions are recognized, all others all dismissed.
+All information the application needs is saved in file names and properties.

+A record for a video should be as follows:

+struct Video360 {
+    var name: String

+    var previewImage: PreviewImage?     // .THM file extension var highDef360File: Video360File?   // .360 file extension
+    var lowDef360File: Video360File?    // .LRV file extension

+    var reframeFiles: [ReframeFile]     // .reframe file extension }

+struct PreviewImage {
+    var fileName: String
+}

+struct Video360File {
+    var fileName: String
+    var size: Int
+    var creationTime: Date()
+    var reframeFileName: String { createReframeFileName() }
+}

+struct reframeFiles {
+    var videoName: String       // This is the name found in the Video360 record var reframeName: String     // This is the name give by user to this particular reframing var fileName: String { "\(videoName).\(reframeName).reframe" }
+        // The reframe name is store between first and last dots in the actual file name
+        // Example: The original 360 video file is GS010069.360 and user has named the reframe as "My Reframe":
+        // "GS010069.My Reframe.reframe"
+}

+When reading the directory, any THM, 360 or LRV file ancountered either creates a new record based on its name, or it is incrporated to the existing record if it is found by name.
+The records are stored in a dictionary, where the video name acts as key:

+video360Files: [String:Video360File]

+Main structure for a directory is:

+struct Directory {
+    var directoryURL: URL
+    var video360Files: [String:Video360Files]
+}